keomony/adressbook-api/README.md

-This back-end is for an address book API that has the ability to search a list of customers by their surname. qWhen a customer is selected, their full contact details are returned as JSON.
+This back-end is for an address book API that has the ability to search a list of customers by their surname.
+When a customer is selected, their full contact details are returned as JSON.

   ### GET /customers
   Return : all customers